YEAST: Yet Another Sequential Test: Discrete Monitoring

-In this appendix, we report additional evaluation results for the case where the evaluated methods (see the list in Section~\ref{sec:simulations}) were employed in the discrete mode (i.\,e. with only a fixed number of interim checks).
-The evaluation were performed against the same replications an in our main experiment in Section~\ref{sec:simulations}.
+In this section, we report additional evaluation results for the case where YEAST was employed in the discrete mode (i.\,e. with only a fixed number of interim checks).
+The evaluation was performed against the same replications as in Section~\ref{subsec:main}.
 We again follow the protocol from~\cite{SSe:23} and perform 14, 28, 42, and 56 significance checks (spaced equally across the timeline).
 Since in these evaluations, we operate in a discrete setting, we were able to include the discrete baselines from~\cite{SSe:23} in the comparison.
-Namely, we additionally compare against the following method.
+Namely, we compare against the following benchmark.

 \textbf{GST} The group sequential test with alpha spending as proposed in~\cite{GDe:83}.
 The test performs a significance check after the arrival of each batch of observations.
 To schedule a prespecified number of checks it therefore needs an estimate of the total number of observations that would be collected during the experiment time frame.
 In the evaluations, we consider three different scenarios: when the sample size is estimated precisely (right number of checks), when the sample size is underestimated (leading to more checks that planned), and when the sample size is overstimated (leading to making fewer checks than planned).
 The respective entries in the evaluation table are referred to as \emph{GST}, \emph{GSToversampled}, and \emph{GSTundersampled}, respectively.
 The actual sample size was 500 and the respective sample size estimates for the three scenarios were 500, 250, and 750.
 In the case of oversampling (i.\,e. the sample size is underestimated), we apply the correction to the bounds proposed in ~\cite[pp. 78--79]{WBr:16}.
 We consider quadratic and cubic alpha-spending, the latter having the ``phi3'' prefix in the name.